 For the purposes of the HomVEE review, an early childhood home visiting model is an intervention in which trained home visitors meet with expectant parents or families with young children to deliver a specified set of services through a specified set of interactions.
 These programs are voluntary interventions that are either designed or adapted and tested for delivery in the home.
 During the visits, home visitors aim to build strong, positive relationships with families to improve child and family outcomes.
 Services may be delivered on a schedule that is defined or can be tailored to meet family needs.
 A model has a set of fidelity standards that describe how the model is to be implemented.

-Models reviewed by HomVEE must serve pregnant women or families with children from birth to kindergarten entry (that is, through age 5), and the primary service delivery strategy must be home visiting.
+Models reviewed by HomVEE must serve pregnant people or families with children from birth to kindergarten entry (that is, up until their sixth birthday), and the primary service delivery strategy must be home visiting.
 In addition, the model must have research that examines its effects in at least one of eight outcome domains.